Buckle up, Jeep enthusiasts! We’re delving into the Jeep Cherokee’s newest generation (KL) to unveil the finest years to buy and the worst to avoid.

 Think of it as a Cherokee assessment, with grades from every perspective.
 Here’s how it all adds up:

-Now, let’s categorize these Cherokees into the favorable, the inferior, and the mediocre:
+Now, let’s categorize these Cherokees into the positive, the minor, and the ordinary:

-Oh, and one final thing before we dive in – the Jeep Cherokee took its ultimate bow in 2023.
+Oh, and one ultimate thing before we dive in – the Jeep Cherokee took its final bow in 2023.
 So, no new models are coming down the pike.

 Let’s proceed!